Show more

 School Based Assessment and Identification of SpLD

-Venue: Entrance A, New Parks House, Pindar Road leicester LE3 9RN
+Venue: Room G.4, New Parks House, Pindar Road, Leicester, LE3 9RN

 Who is this course for: SENCos and teachers